2004 United States presidential election in Massachusetts

 The 2004 United States presidential election in Massachusetts took place on November 2, 2004, and was part of the 2004 United States presidential election.
 Voters chose 12 representatives, or electors to the Electoral College, who voted for president and vice president.

 Massachusetts was won by Democratic nominee and its U.S. Senator John Kerry by a 25.2% margin of victory.
 Kerry took 61.94% of the vote to Republican George W. Bush's 36.78%.
 Prior to the election, all 12 news organizations considered this a state Kerry would win, or otherwise considered as a safe blue state.
+Kerry's vote share was later surpassed by Joe Biden in 2020, who won 65.60% of the vote that year.

 Massachusetts had been a Democratic-leaning state since 1928, and a Democratic stronghold since 1960, and has kept up its intense level of the sizable Democratic margins since 1996.
-No Republican has won even a single county or congressional district in a presidential election since Bush's father George H. W. Bush in 1988 and no Republican won statewide since Ronald Reagan's landslide victory in 1984.
+No Republican has won even a single county or congressional district in a presidential election since Bush's father George H. W. Bush in 1988, and no Republican has won statewide since Ronald Reagan's landslide victory in 1984.
 In the 2004 presidential election it was also the home state of Democratic candidate John Kerry, who at the time represented Massachusetts in the U.S. Senate.

 Massachusetts weighed in as about 27% more Democratic than the national average in 2004, making it the most Democratic state in the union, and the only state where Kerry won with more than 60% of the vote.

-As of 2022, this is the last time that the towns of Dracut, Halifax, Hanson, Millville, and Rochester voted Democratic in a presidential election.
+To date, this is the last election where the towns of Orange, and Webster backed the national losing candidate, and the last time a Democrat won the towns of Dracut, Halifax, Hanson, Millville, and Rochester.